y9vad9/rsocket-kotlin-router/README.md

 ```

 So, as you can see, library provides `router` function for `RSocketRequestHandler` context.
 It has
 a few customization settings for handling routing in your own style.
-In addition to it, for convenience, library also provides its own interceptors API for
+In addition to it, for convenience, library also provides its own interceptors API (for processing `Payload`) with
 kotlin coroutines and modifications.
+You can take a look at them [here](router-core/src/commonMain/kotlin/com.y9vad9.rsocket.router/interceptors/Interceptor.kt).

 ### Testing